ManosAgelidis/spiking_CPG/README.md

     source ~/.opt/platform_venv/bin/activate
     nengo

-This will open a nengo GUI window where you can select the model called Ijspeert_CPG and click play to simulate it.
+This will open a nengo GUI window where you can select the model called ijspeert_CPG_standalone and click play to simulate it.
 There are two options, pure math, or with spiking neurons.
 The default version is with spiking neurons.
 To activate the math version uncomment these lines in the script.

     for ens in model.ensembles:
         ens.neuron_type=nengo.Direct()